nickbui729/School-Projects/README.md

 string manipulation and various bash functions.

 "Encrypt Decrypt OTP" implements a key that is used in decryption and encryption.
-The enc/dec is achieved through using various various server and client calls.
+The enc/dec is achieved through using various server and client calls.
 This project focused on using the send/recieve functions, signals, and socket properties for listening.

 "Linux Shell Implementation" is a shell script that runs a basic operating system.
 This operating system mimics the basic function calls of the Unix operating system.
 This small shell has calls to execute programs, run them in the background, write to files, etc.